bkurdali/Stop-Motion-Blender-Addon/README.md

 **(Warning: a bit technical)** The add-on's core is a geometry nodes modifier that replaces the object data using an integer index and a source collection.
 So long as the add-on and the collection are intact, simple object mode animation playback works (this is why you don't need the add-on to see or render the animation, just to edit it easily)

 * Since the object itself is just a Blender object that doesn't get switched out per frame, any object properties including transformations are fine to animate

+To Enable the following make sure you read the **Performance and Modifiers** section

 * You can even animate the mesh data as usual (for example, shape key animation) - of course, **that's only going to work for the frame that has that particular mesh on it**
 * You can stack any modifiers on top of the base stop motion add on (just treat it like the original mesh data) and it *should* work just fine.
 * You can even rig / use rigged meshes for some frames (Not tested yet though)
 * Theoretically, you should be able to e.g. animate weight painting (frame by frame) and change how the modifiers behave

+## Performance and Modifiers

+For modifiers that need geometry to work (aka really all of them) we need actual meshes to come out of the first (MeshKey) modifier.
+However, this becomes unbearably slow on large meshes, so the modifier only outputs instances.

+To Enable using the modifier stack there is a second modifier on top of the MeshKey / Stop Motion one - this modifier takes the instance from the previous step and 'realizes it' allowing the rest of the stack to function.
+Because of performance, it's desabled by default in Edit Mode and in the Viewport - though it works on render.
+To see e.g. a subsurf in the viewport, you must enable it in viewport by going to the modifier stack and checking the "monitor" shaped button.